pattycakelol/tempfileshare/README.md

 The catch is that these files are temporary; they are limited to 1 download per link created for that file (may add feature to change # of times file can be downloaded)

 To do:
-1) create separate page for download links
+1) create separate page for download links [done]
-2) file download + deletion of link once the download occurs
+2) file download + deletion of link once the download occurs [done - link not deleted, but the file is]
 3) convert JSP to servlet (jsp only used to make sure it works first)
 4) make it look pretty
 5) deployment (I'm thinking AWS?)